NASA-IMPACT/casei-data-pipeline/README.md

 The command `yarn xls2csv <FILE>` can be used to convert a XLSX file to CSV.
 On this case, each spreadsheet in the file will be exported to CSV, directly in the `campaigns` folder.

 Example of XLSX file: https://docs.google.com/spreadsheets/d/17v-ZfeWoPZoCAVSs57Y3Q1gKUe6S49fZ8rC2KOO_myY/edit?usp=sharing

+### YAML Schema

+The file `campaigns-schema.yaml` describes the format used in the campaigns files.